Pedro Álvares Cabral: Departure and arrival in a new land

 As in the first contact, the meeting was friendly and Cabral presented the locals with gifts.
 The inhabitants were Stone Age hunter-gatherers, to whom the Europeans had assigned the collective label "Indians".
 The men collected food by stalking game, fishing and foraging, while the women engaged in small-scale farming.
 They were divided into countless rival tribes.
 The tribe which Cabral met was the Tupiniquim.
 Some of these groups were nomadic and others sedentary—having a knowledge of fire but not metalworking.
 A few tribes engaged in cannibalism.
 On 26 April, as more and more curious and friendly natives appeared, Cabral ordered his men to build an altar inland where a Christian Mass was held—the first celebrated on the soil of what would later become Brazil.
 He, along with the ships' crews, participated.

 The following days were spent stockpiling water, food, wood, and other provisions.
 The Portuguese also built a massive—perhaps 7 m long—wooden cross.
 Cabral ascertained that the new land lay east of the demarcation line between Portugal and Spain that had been specified in the Treaty of Tordesillas.
 The territory was thus within the sphere allotted to Portugal.
-To solemnize Portugal's claim to the land, the wooden cross was erected and a second religious service held on 1 May.
+To solemnize Portugal's claim to the land, the wooden cross was erected and a second religious service was held on 1 May.
 In honor of the cross, Cabral named the newly discovered land Ilha de Vera Cruz (Island of the True Cross).
 The next day a supply ship under the command of either Gaspar de Lemos or André Gonçalves (the sources conflict on who was sent) returned to Portugal to apprise the King of the discovery.